USS Enterprise (CVN-65): Decommissioning

 On 8 February 2013, the United States Department of Defense announced that a number of nuclear projects would have to be postponed until the upcoming budget sequestration issue was resolved.
 These include the planned de-fueling of Enterprise as well as mid-life overhauls (including nuclear refueling) for two ships.
 The contract for de-fueling Enterprise was eventually awarded to Huntington Ingalls Industries in June 2013.

 In October 2014, Newport News Shipbuilding announced that one of Enterprises anchors, removed from the ship during deactivation, had been transferred to Abraham Lincoln during her RCOH.
 In early 2017, it was announced that steel from CVN-65 will be recycled and used to construct CVN-80.
-Over 35,000 pounds of steel has been removed from CVN-65 and repurposed into CVN-80.
+Over 35000 lb of steel has been removed from CVN-65 and used in CVN-80.
 The crew of the ship's final deployment built a time capsule constructed from her steel and wood to preserve the carrier's history for CVN-80.